DeepRank/deeprank2/README.md

 ```

 The user is free to implement his/her own query class.
-Each implementation requires the `build_graph` method to be present.
+Each implementation requires the `build` method to be present.

 ### Data exploration